 The office of Manhattan District Attorney Cyrus R. Vance Jr. announced the largest counterfeit pill seizure in New Jersey history this month.
 In addition to large quantities of other illicit drugs, between 420,000 and 620,000 counterfeit Xanax were discovered during the arrest and search of Chester Anderson, Jarrette Codd, and Ronald MacCarty for their alleged role in selling $2.3 million worth of illicit drugs via the internet.

-In addition to the pills and other drugs, the Manhattan District Attorney reports that four pill presses, two industrial mixers, and punch dies used to produce pills that looked like Xanax.
+In addition to the pills and other drugs, the Manhattan District Attorney reports that four pill presses, two industrial mixers, and punch dies were used to produce pills that looked like Xanax.

 Wired Magazine refers to their storefront, sinmed, as “one of the largest drug vendors at Dream Market,” a dark web marketplace.
 Wired notes that what was unusual about this particular bust was that the Manhattan DA tracked down sinmed using reports of suspicious ATM withdrawals.
 The Manhattan District Attorney allege that “the defendants laundered more than $2.3 million in proceeds by using the cryptocurrency they received as payment to load pre-paid debit cards, and collectively withdrew more than $1 million from ATMs in Manhattan and New Jersey.”